Scale your business with our modular plugins.

 • F12/CTRL+SHIFT+I/CTRL+SHIFT+K: Inspect Element

 Now, people won’t be able to download any images from your website.
-Since this doesn’t affect admins, you need to log out or use an incognito window to see the plugin in action.
+Since this doesn’t affect admins, you need to log out or open a new incognito window to see the plugin in action.

 Disable right-click for WP Alerts to users

 The tool can also show a warning/message when someone right-clicks on your content.
-This can be useful to you let website visitors know that they can’t copy images from your site.
+This can be useful for letting website visitors know they can’t copy images from your site.

 To do this, go to the plugin’s configuration under the WordPress settings.